2013 Iranian local elections

 The Iranian local elections took place on 14 June 2013 to elected members of the fourth council of the City and Village Councils of Iran.
 This election was held by a general election with the presidential election.
 The original date of the election was in June 2010 but Parliament of Iran voted to increase age of the councils from 4 to 7 years.
 The councils began their work one month after the election to elect the new mayors.

 Background

 The city and village councils are local establishments that are elected by public vote in all cities and villages across the country.
 Council members in each city or village are elected for a four-year term.
 The councils are tasked with helping the Islamic republic's social, economic, cultural and educational advancement by encouraging public participation in social affairs.
 The city councils also elects city mayors.

 Registrations

-The registration of candidates was toke place from 15 to 20 April 2013.
-The Guardian Council was announced the final candidates on 16 May 2013.
+The registration of candidates took place from 15 to 20 April 2013.
+The Guardian Council announced the final candidates on 16 May 2013.
 The candidates that failed to enter the election had a four days timeout for protest.